Saturday, July 18, 2020

 Lobsang Rampa/Cyril Henry Hoskin remains to this day a revered figure amongst some devotees of the occult arts.
 He is, to take a quote pretty much at random from the web, ‘a true mystic and trailblazer of the New Age.’
 But let us leave the last word to T. Lobsang Rampa himself, and his wise exhortation in The Third Eye – a formulation of which Schopenhauer himself would surely have been proud – ‘Leave this, the World of Illusion, and enter into the Greater Reality.’
 Indeed.

-Credits: This article originally appeared in 2016 online at the David Bartley blog.
+Credits: This article originally appeared in 2016 online at the David Bartley blog (which now seems to have gone missing).

 Saturday, July 4, 2020